ge-felix/html-resume/README.md

+Attribution
+I forked this resume template from https://github.com/coolaj86/html-resume (who forked it from: https://github.com/mnjul/html-resume)

+No other changes have been made to these Docs.
+If you're interested in using my fork let me know and I'll update them with relevant info. john@jshaver.net

 # Print-to-PDF HTML Resume Template

 > A Stand-Out, easy-to-edit, classy resume template that's perfect for your website, blog, and job-application PDF uploads.